 Fat snowflakes swirl and fall around me in clusters.
 I feel like I’m moving through the center of a shaken snow globe.
 The effect is dizzying as I ski in the direction of my first wreck of the day (slang for an accident) towing an orange rescue toboggan behind me.
-In it are a backboard, oxygen, and not much else.
+In it are a backboard, oxygen and not much else.

 I locate the injured 21-year-old; he is sitting upright.
 His friend approaches me as I secure the sled across the fall line.
 “He hit hard,” the friend says.
-I nod, look around, and kneel beside the boy on the snow.
+I nod, look around, and kneel beside the boy in the snow.
 “I’m Cathleen with ski patrol; may I help you?”
 I say, taking note of his measured breathing and that he’s holding his left side below the ribs with his right hand.

 “I’m okay,” he labors; “really, I’m alright.”
 The boy is lucid but failing, and the friend pleads with him.

 “I’m not going down in a sled,” the boy argues as his skin pales.
-Minutes fly past us and the snow continues to fall.
+Minutes fly past us, and the snow continues to fall.

 “I’m not a doctor, but I suspect you’ve got an internal injury,” I try.
 “Worst case, you could die; best case, you chill and ride tomorrow.”
-The boy is clear: he doesn’t want my help and I have no reason to force him.
+The boy is clear: he doesn’t want my help, and I have no reason to force him.

 My friends and I liked to ski a treed glade that separated the designated night runs.
 Populated and thick with willow and eastern white pine, only a narrow trail penetrated the shadows.
-It was off-limits and we thought that was cool.
+It was off-limits, and we thought that was cool.

 In the middle of the forest was a small clearing with three knee-high tree stumps.
 It was our spot and, in the quiet of the night, we inhaled the cold.
-We also passed a joint and sipped from a flask filled with Southern Comfort stolen from our parents’ liquor cabinets.
+We also passed a joint and sipped from a flask filled with Southern Comfort stolen from our parent’s liquor cabinets.
 We were three adolescents caught up in the reckless theater of our young lives.

 But our absence from the safety of the slopes was noticed; at the edge of the forest, a college-aged guy wearing a red vest with a white cross waited.
 Warm from the liquor and more than a little stoned, we’d come to a jumbled stop in front of him.
 He’d ask our names, our school, and what we were doing in the woods.
 “I’m showing my friends the trail I ski with my dad,” I’d say.
 It worked every time.
 He would admonish us to “stay out of the trees” and let us go.
 We were his usual Thursday night offenders.